Prerequisites

 cwobject actions must use "*" as the resource value.

-These actions are specific to the AI Object Storage API and are used to manage access keys, policies, and audit logging for your organization.
+These actions are specific to the AI Object Storage API and manage access keys, policies, and audit logging for your organization.